tap349/tap349.github.io/_posts/2017-12-26-iceperk-releases.md

 ### iTunes Store Operation Failed

-the error occurs when trying to upload archive to App Store in Xcode:
+the error occurs when trying to upload archive to the App Store in Xcode:

 ```
 iTunes Store Operation Failed